lostatc/codot/README.md

 codot is a program for consolidating your dotfiles so that settings for multiple applications can be modified from one set of files.

-#### Consolidated
+The Unix philosophy that every program should have a single responsibility often means that users are left with their personal configurations and customizations spread across multiple files that need to be tracked down and modified separately.
+These config files often use different formats and inconsistent setting names.

-The Unix philosophy that every program should have a single responsibility can be problematic when each program needs to be configured separately.
-Instead of tracking down the individual config files for your window manager, terminal emulator and status bar, codot allows you to edit all of your settings in one place with the same text-based format you're familiar with.
-You can choose what config options are called and separate them by function instead of by program.
+This program is meant to provide a simple text-based interface for consolidating settings from multiple different programs into one or more files for easy modification by the user.
+It allows you to edit your settings in one place with one simple format and custom setting names.
+You decide how your config files are organized, and can group settings by function instead of by program.

-#### Centralized
-codot makes theming easy by allowing you to set up your color scheme and font config once instead of on a per-program basis.
-When you want to make changes, those changes propogate to each of your programs.
-With *roles*, you can pre-define separate sets of config values and switch between them easily.

-#### Interoperable
+Cross-application customizations like color schemes and keybindings can be set once instead of having to be set for each program separately.
+With *roles*, you can easily swap out different color schemes or any other set of settings that you define.

-codot works with any program that uses plain text files for configuration, and allows you to edit your consolidated config options using that same interface.
+codot works with any program that uses plain text files for configuration, no matter the format.
+It is designed to work with most dotfile managers.
+See the full documentation below for more details.
-Because it's based on plain text, it works with all sorts of dotfile managers.

 [Documentation](https://codot.readthedocs.io/en/latest/index.html)